forax/loom-actor/README.md

 ## How to build

-Use the latest early access build of loom [http://jdk.java.net/loom](http://jdk.java.net/loom) and use maven.
+Download the latest early access build of loom [http://jdk.java.net/loom](http://jdk.java.net/loom) set the environment variable JAVA_HOME to point to that JDK and then use Maven.

 ```
+  export JAVA_HOME=/path/to/jdk
   mvn package
 ```